andrewjahn/AndysBrainBook/docs/ASL/ASL.rst

 .. figure:: asl_step5.jpg

   The difference between the Control Image and the Tag Image is then calculated to create a **Contrast Image** \(5\).

+  Now that you have a basic understanding of how ASL works, click on the Next button to see examples of different approaches to ASL perfusion imaging.